sematext/docs/docs/monitoring/autodiscovery.md

 - Storm
 - JVM
 - Tomcat
-- Zookeeper
+- ZooKeeper

-Additionally, Sematext Agent will also discover the following services, but at the moment it can't set up the monitoring agent for them:
+Additionally, Sematext Agent will also discover the following services, but at the moment it can't automatically start monitoring them:

 - Node.js *
 - Couchbase